Breathing: Breathing at altitude

 The pressure gradient forcing air into the lungs during inhalation is also reduced by altitude.
 Doubling the volume of the lungs halves the pressure in the lungs at any altitude.
-Having the sea level air pressure (100 kPa) results in a pressure gradient of 50 kPa but doing the same at 5500 m, where the atmospheric pressure is 50 kPa, a doubling of the volume of the lungs results in a pressure gradient of the only 25 kPa.
+Halving the sea level air pressure (100 kPa) results in a pressure gradient of 50 kPa but doing the same at 5500 m, where the atmospheric pressure is 50 kPa, a doubling of the volume of the lungs results in a pressure gradient of the only 25 kPa.
 In practice, because we breathe in a gentle, cyclical manner that generates pressure gradients of only 2–3 kPa, this has little effect on the actual rate of inflow into the lungs and is easily compensated for by breathing slightly deeper.
 The lower viscosity of air at altitude allows air to flow more easily and this also helps compensate for any loss of pressure gradient.

 All of the above effects of low atmospheric pressure on breathing are normally accommodated by increasing the respiratory minute volume (the volume of air breathed in — or out — per minute), and the mechanism for doing this is automatic.
 The exact increase required is determined by the respiratory gases homeostatic mechanism, which regulates the arterial PO_{2} and PCO_{2}.
 This homeostatic mechanism prioritizes the regulation of the arterial PCO_{2} over that of oxygen at sea level.
 That is to say, at sea level the arterial PCO_{2} is maintained at very close to 5.3 kPa (or 40 mmHg) under a wide range of circumstances, at the expense of the arterial PO_{2}, which is allowed to vary within a very wide range of values, before eliciting a corrective ventilatory response.
 However, when the atmospheric pressure (and therefore the atmospheric PO_{2}) falls to below 75% of its value at sea level, oxygen homeostasis is given priority over carbon dioxide homeostasis.
 This switch-over occurs at an elevation of about 2500 m.
 If this switch occurs relatively abruptly, the hyperventilation at high altitude will cause a severe fall in the arterial PCO_{2} with a consequent rise in the pH of the arterial plasma leading to respiratory alkalosis.
 This is one contributor to high altitude sickness.
 On the other hand, if the switch to oxygen homeostasis is incomplete, then hypoxia may complicate the clinical picture with potentially fatal results.